karimarttila/karimarttila.github.io/_posts/2021-01-19-world-statistics-exercise.md

   (init/get-data data-files topojson-file))
 ```

 In [init.clj](https://github.com/karimarttila/clojure/blob/master/statistics/worldstat/src/clj/worldstat/backend/data/init.clj) I parse the data from the CSV files and convert it to [edn](https://github.com/edn-format/edn).
-In that file I do some processing and finally return the data structure back to main.clj which stores the data as part of the Integrant state:
+In that file, I do some processing and finally return the data structure back to main.clj which stores the data as part of the Integrant state:

 ```clojure
 (defn get-data [data-files topojson-file]